Hortus Eystettensis

 The emphasis in botanicals of previous centuries had been on medicinal and culinary herbs, and these had usually been depicted in a crude manner.
 The images were often inadequate for identification, and had little claim to being aesthetic.
 The Hortus Eystettensis changed botanical art overnight.
 The plates were of garden flowers, herbs and vegetables, exotic plants such as castor oil and arum lilies.
 These were depicted near life-size, producing rich detail.
 The layout was artistically pleasing and quite modern in concept, with the hand-colouring adding greatly to the final effect.
-The work was first published in 1613 and consisted of 367 full-page copper engravings, with an average of three plants per page, so that a total of 1084 species were depicted.
+The work was first published in 1613 and consisted of 367 full-page copper engravings, with an average of three plants per page, so that a total of 1,084 species were depicted.
 The first edition printed 300 copies, which took four years to sell.
 The book was printed on large sheets measuring 57 x 46 cm.
 Two versions were produced, cheap black and white for use as a reference book, and a luxury version without text, printed on quality paper and lavishly hand-coloured.
 The luxury version sold for an exorbitant 500 florins, while the plain, uncoloured copies went for 35 florins each.
-Besler could finally purchase a comfortable home in a fashionable part of Nürnberg at a price of 2 500 florins – five coloured copies' worth of ‘Hortus Eystettensis'.
+Besler could finally purchase a comfortable home in a fashionable part of Nürnberg at a price of 2,500 florins – five coloured copies' worth of Hortus Eystettensis.

 The work generally reflected the four seasons, showing first the flowering and then the fruiting stages.
 "Winter" was sparsely represented with a mere 7 plates.
 "Spring" was a season of abundance with 134 plates illustrating 454 plants and "Summer" in full swing showed 505 plants on 184 plates.
 "Autumn" closed off the work with 42 plates and 98 species.
-The modern French translation of the herbal appears under the title Herbier des quatres saisons, and Italian version (1998) is L'erbario delle quattro stagioni.
+The modern French translation of the herbal appears under the title Herbier des quatres saisons, and the Italian version (1998) is L'erbario delle quattro stagioni.

 Descriptions of the plants were in Latin and showed remarkable anticipation of the binomial system, in that the captions often consisted of the first two or three words of the description.
 Besler's portrait appears on the frontispiece holding a sprig of basil, punning on his name.
 The work was published twice more in Nuremberg, in 1640 and 1713, using the same plates.
-329 of the 366 plates were found in the Albertina in 1994.
+Three hundred twenty nine of the 366 plates were found in the Albertina in 1994.